chrismaltby/gb-studio-site/content/docs/music.md

 *<sup>2</sup> Effects B, D, and F can be also used on Channel 3 if the same row isn't being used to set a note/instrument.*

 # Volume Limitations
-*All numbers listed here are in base-10 unless otherwise noted.*

 Currently, volume can only be adjusted by using the `Cxx` effect for each channel.

-While most mod-trackers allow 64+ individual settings for volume, the Gameboy only allows 16 individual settings for most Channels.
-GBT Player fixes this by reading and flooring the numbers in a `Cxx` volume effect to multiples of 4.
-As a result, these are all of the unique volume settings for Channels 1, 2 and 4:
+The Gameboy has 16 unique volume settings for Channels 1, 2 and 4.
+GBT Player will floor (round-down) the values in a `Cxx` volume effect to multiples of 4.

-### In base 10:
-`00, 04, 08, 12, 16, 20, 24, 28, 32, 36, 40, 44, 48, 52, 56, 60`
-### In hexadecimal:
+## Unique Volume Settings for Channels 1, 2 and 4:
 `00, 04, 08, 0C, 10, 14, 18, 1C, 20, 24, 28, 2C, 30, 34, 38, 3C`

-Any number that's not a multiple of 4 *can* be entered in the `Cxx` effect, but it will be rounded-down to one of the above numbers.
+Any number that's not a multiple of 4 will be rounded-down to one of the above numbers.

-### Examples:
-- Entering `C01`, `C02` and `C03` will sound the same as entering `C00`.
+**Example:** Entering `C01`, `C02` and `C03` will sound the same as entering `C00`.

-- Entering `C64` (base 10) will sound the same as entering `C60` (base 10).
+**Example:** Entering `C40` will sound the same as entering `C3C`.

-### Channel 3's Volume-Rounding Exception:

-Unlike the other channels, GBT Player **rounds** the `Cxx` effects on Channel 3 to the following values:

-### In base 10:
-`00, 16, 32, 64`
-### In hexadecimal:
+Channel 3 is the exception to this with only 4 unique volume settings.

+## Unique Volume Settings for Channel 3:
 `00, 10, 20, 40`

+GBT Player will round `Cxx` effects on Channel 3 to the nearest number listed above.

-Entering `C48` (base 10) will round the volume up to `C64` (base 10).
+**Example:** Entering `C30` will round the volume up to `C40`.

 # Volume Persistence